nilsonrossi/django-bpmn-engine/doc/bpmn/tasks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We do not need to do any special configuration to handle these business rule tasks.
-SpiffWorkflow does it all for us.
+We do not need to do any special configuration to handle these business rule tasks.  py_bpmn_engine does it all for us.

 Handling Script Tasks
 ^^^^^^^^^^^^^^^^^^^^^